-The more word lists that your puzzle software can reference the greater the chance of a satisfactory fill.
+The more word lists that your puzzle software can reference the higher the chance of a satisfactory fill.
 Once word lists are downloaded to your computer, you can incorporate them into many puzzle creation programs.
 Be aware that these lists need to be purged of one and two-letter words and screened for anything deemed inappropriate.
 It is recommended that you score as many entries as possible to maximize the quality of the fill.
 Generally, the higher the score value, the less desirable the word.
 Avoid Scrabble dictionaries as they contain too many obscure words (and OSPD has no words longer than eight letters).

 Where to Find Them

 While there are many free word lists available, it is recommended to use a Gold Membership at Cruciverb.com.
 This will not only allow you to download some high-quality word lists but also access the puzzle clue database.
 This handy reference tool lists occurrences and whereabouts of solution words and their respective clues that have appeared in all the major U.S. dailies.
-For any aspiring crossword puzzle creator, joining the free community at Cruciverb.com will provide you with advice, tips, and tricks from veteran puzzle makers as well as those just starting out.
+For any aspiring crossword puzzle creator, joining the free community at Cruciverb.com will provide you with advice, tips, and tricks from veteran puzzle makers as well as those just starting.

-Another great source for word lists is the Crossword Compiler website.
+Another excellent source for word lists is the Crossword Compiler website.
 Investing in the Crossword Compiler creation software will give you an enormous leg-up.
 It is pricey, but also the best program of its kind and worth every penny.